- FRITZ!Box 7590

 Note:UPnP is supported by game consoles such as PlayStation, Wii U or Xbox, for example.
-The manufacturer can provide you with information on the respective application.
+Refer to the manufacturer for information on the respective application.

 - the application requires you to share many ports, or different ports are used each time the application is used.

 Setting up static port sharing

 - Set up static port sharing in the FRITZ!Box if

-- you want to access a server service (for example a remote maintenance server) in the FRITZ!Box home network over the Internet.
+- you want to allow access to a server service in the home network over the internet, for example on a remote maintenance server or VPN server.

 - the application does not support UPnP or PCP.